Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ### Running the bundle

-There is no need to install any packages, using [npm](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager) from the root of the `ui-library-click-to-call` folder run
+You do not need need to install any packages.
+Rather, using  [npm](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager) from the root of the `ui-library-click-to-call` folder run

 ```bash
 npm run start:js